 Umbria best things to do # 4 – Enjoy Assisi Ester Stations of the Cross

 The tradition of moving around the Stations to commemorate the Passion of Christ (“Via Crucis” in Latin) began with St. Francis of Assisi, and has continued century after century since the middle age.

 Today, Assisi still hosts one of the most poignant Stations of the Cross of Italy.

-Umbria see and do # 5- Spend a couple of hours in lovely Spello
+Umbria best things to do # 5- Spend a couple of hours in lovely Spello

 Spello is a delightful tiny medieval town, ranged on terraces above the Spoleto Valley.
 There aren’t many major monuments to visit apart from Santa Maria Maggiore church, and its gorgeous frescoes from Pinturicchio.